Professor

-Music theorist/organist Diane Luchese joined the Towson University music theory faculty
+Music theorist/organist Diane Luchese joined the Towson University Music Theory faculty

-College, and the New England Conservatory.
+in Chicago, and the New England Conservatory.
 She also held positions as an organist/choir

 master in the New York, Boston, and Chicago metropolitan areas, and currently freelances